 UDAILY writes about Professor Anne Bowler’s class, “Sociology of Art & Culture.”
 Together, they created a digital gallery of the work of Wilmington artists.
 Read the full article here!

-To kick of the 2019-2020 Art History Lecture Series, Professor Jennifer Van Horn will give a talk titled “‘Stealing a Glance’ Enslaved Viewers and Iconoclasts in the Plantation South” this Wednesday at 5:30 in Willard… Read More
+To kick of the 2019-2020 Art History Lecture Series, Professor Jennifer Van Horn will give a talk titled “‘Stealing a Glance’ Enslaved Viewers and Iconoclasts in the Plantation South” this… Read More

 The Interdisciplinary Humanities Research Center announces a special grant funding opportunity for arts & sciences faculty.
 More information can be found here!

 The Department of Art History is excited to announce its Lecture Series for the 2019-2020 academic year!
 The full schedule of events can be found here: ARTH Lecture Series Brochure.